Lower Body Harness Variety Pack Options

 Prereq reminder: Anyone is welcome to observe.
 The hands-on portions of the class are fast-paced and require a strong knowledge of floorwork basics such as tension, placement, negotiation, and consent, as well as techniques including lark's head, half hitch, and combining rope.
 Body and health awareness to participate safely at a level appropriate for your body.
 If you lose us, I hope you can switch gears, observe, and build skills for next time!

 Harness selection tends to involve trade-offs – for example, hip harnesses with a lot more structure and support tend to limit leg movement.
+My primary focuses are mobility and self-suspension, so the harnesses I teach are better for self-tying and moving around in the air.

 These ties are based on commonly taught patterns and techniques (for example, weaving is one of the oldest surviving crafts in the world, tracing back to Neolithic times).
 Where I can, I've credited where I originally learned these patterns.
 The way I tie them has evolved over the years, often with modifications my partner Angel comes up with.
 Ultimately, there's nothing new under the sun…